 The Institute of Physics (IOP) has published a short guide for supporting students with colour deficiency with study in STEM subjects.
 IOP suggests labelling all colours that are necessary for a student to identify, using black borders around colours and using black or blue on white as much as possible.

 Mathematics content for students who are Blind or have a Vision Impairment

-There are some basic and free solutions that may be a starting point that will suit most students.
+There are some basic free or reasonably priced solutions that may be a starting point that will suit most students.

 What seems to be the most common practice in universities is to publish mathematics in LaTeX, because lecturers find it easier to use.
 While the LaTeX code can be read aloud, it is just that – code, and unless the student has learned the code (much like learning a new language), they will be unable to access the content using a non-visual desktop access (NVDA) AT software package until it is published in HTML or MSWord.
 To get the information from LaTeX to MS Word, the easiest process is to copy and paste into MS Word and then use MathType to convert the content to maths objects.
 Alternatively, if you want to use HTML, then you can embed LaTeX equations in an HTML file and use MathsJax to convert the LaTeX material into MathML content.